freeCodeCamp/demo-projects/sudoku-solver/README.md

 1. All 6 unit tests are complete and passing.
 See `/tests/1_unit-tests.js` for the expected behavior you should write tests for.
 1. All 4 functional tests are complete and passing.
 See `/tests/2_functional-tests.js` for the functionality you should write tests for.

-### Testing and additional notes
+## Additional notes:

-* To run the tests on Repl.it, set NODE_ENV to test without quotes.
+- To run the tests on Repl.it, set `NODE_ENV` to `test` without quotes.
-* To run the tests in the console, use the command npm run test.
+- To run the tests in the console, use the command npm run test.
 To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell".
-* All logic can go into `public/sudoku-solver.js`.
+- All logic can go into `public/sudoku-solver.js`.
-* Create all of the unit/functional tests in `tests/1_unit-tests.js` and `tests/2_functional-tests.js`.
+- Create all of the unit/functional tests in `tests/1_unit-tests.js` and `tests/2_functional-tests.js`.